Metals maker Hydro slashes output for auto, construction as virus spreads

 While Hydro’s bauxite mining, alumina production, energy production and primary metals output were running as normal, the market uncertainty was high across all units, it added.

-The price of primary aluminium had fallen in recent weeks to the lowest level since 2016.
+The price of primary aluminum had fallen in recent weeks to the lowest level since 2016.

 “Hydro’s corporate emergency team is mobilized, working closely with all business areas to monitor and coordinate contingency planning and mitigating measures across the company,” it said.